-When the image is dry, carefully peel the picture off the sheet protector and then stick it to a window.
+When the window clings are dry, carefully peel the window cling off the sheet protector and then stick it to a window.
 You can then peel it off and restick it to another glass surface as much as you want.

 I think we’re going to do this again soon to make some homemade Halloween decorations.
 Oh, one other hint….we made the paint yellow, painted the petals and then added blue food coloring to make the paint green.
 This saved on glue and dishes to wash.
 Since the glue is water soluble, just run hot water in the dish you use and clean up is a snap.

 Looking for more fun activities to do with kids?
 Check out these posts!